 Alex Edmans joined the Wharton faculty in July 2007 as an Assistant Professor of Finance, upon completing his PhD in Financial Economics at the MIT Sloan School of Management.
 At MIT Sloan he was a Teaching Assistant for Core Finance for five semesters, and Options & Futures for a sixth.
 He was voted MIT Sloan Outstanding TA of the Year for 2004-5 and won the 2006-7 MIT Graduate Teaching Award.
 Prior to MIT he worked as an Investment Banking Analyst in Morgan Stanley's London offices for two years, and later rejoined Morgan Stanley as a Summer Associate in the New York Fixed Income Division.
-His main research interests are corporate finance and behavioral finance.
+His main research interests are corporate finance and behavioral finance (the impact of investor psychology on financial decisions).